pranavpandey/pranavpandey.github.io/README.md

 ### Contact form

-Contact form is very useful if someone wants to contact you on your official email id.
-It has built in support via [formspree.io](https://formspree.io/).
+The contact form is very useful if someone wants to contact you on your official email id.
+It has built-in support via [formspree.io](https://formspree.io/).
 Add your form id after signing up in the `src/pages/pp-contact.js` file to get emails via `formspree.io`.